wp-plugins/scripts-n-styles/README.txt

 = Can I get around that somehow? =

-Sure, if you are an Admin, just go to the plugin editor and wipe out the uninstall.php (Replace everything with a space character) and then WordPress will not delete the meta data on uninstall.
+Sure, if you are an Admin, just go to the plugin editor and wipe out the uninstall.php and then WordPress will not delete the meta data on uninstall.

 == Screenshots ==

+1. Settings Page for Writing Scripts n Styles that apply to the whole blog.
+2. The Scripts panel of the Meta Box.
-1. The New and Improved Meta Box.
+3. The Styles panel of the Meta Box.
+4. The Classes panel.
+Add classes to the Style dropdown!
+5. Enqueue panel.
+You can enqueue jQuery from here if you need!
+6. Your styles are reflected in the Editor.

 == Changelog ==

+= 3 =
+* AJAX Saving of Meta-box
+* Dynamically populate the Styles Dropdown for TinyMCE
+* Styles preview in Post Editor
+* Enqueue dependant scripts if you need (like jQuery)
+* Adjustable menu placement
+* CodeMirror Themes

+= 2.0.3 =
+* fixed some bugs

-= 2 =
+= 2.0.1 =
 * Better selection of `post_types` to add Scripts-n-Styles
 * micro-optimization for storage of class names.
 * Adds option page for globally adding Scripts and Styles.